Gabriel2409/small-calendar/README.md

 A small calendar application allowing to book time slots based on my availability

+# Run the app with docker

+- To run the app with docker compose: `docker compose up`

 # Development

 Read this section if you plan to modify the app